 In 2016, the congregation set out Vision 2019, in preparation for Annunciation's 175th Anniversary in 2019.
+We are the third oldest Episcopal Church in New Orleans.
 Below is who we are and who we strive to be through the grace of Jesus Christ.

 Annunciation does not try to be a perfect place.
 We try to be a faithful and loving community that is led by God to help one another become the people God has called each of us to be.

 The Foundation of our church is Faith, Love, and Discernment.

 - Faith.
 We believe in the Triune God found in the ancient creeds and the Scriptures.
 We interpret and understand Scripture using tradition and reason.

 - Love.
 We are called to live out the Great Commandment affirmed by Jesus Christ and given to us by God in the words of the Torah/Old Testament: Love God and Love your neighbor.